 The solar park that never sleeps

 Hassel, Germany: Since 2017, the Hassel solar park has been generating a total of 7.83 megawatt peak environmentally friendly electricity.
-Built by E.ON Energie Deutschland GmbH and managed by the LHI Group during ongoing operations, the blueplanet 50.0 TL3 RPonly has here found one of its first applications alongside the solar PV inverters from KACO new energy: Eight reactive power optimizers are integrated into the solar power plant on the AC side.
+Built by E.ON Energie Deutschland GmbH and managed by the LHI Group during ongoing operations, the blueplanet 50.0 TL3 RPonly has here found one of its first applications alongside the solar PV inverters from KACO new energy: Eight reactive power compensation units are integrated into the solar power plant on the AC side.
 By providing reactive power both during the day and at night, they make a constant contribution to grid management.
 Picture: E.ON